-Homeless children are living in unstable living conditions that include shelters, motels, doubled-up with others and cars.
+Homeless children live in unstable conditions that include shelters, pay-by-the-week motels, doubled-up or tripled-up with others and in cars.
 Because of the instability they experience, these children are:

 - Hungry twice as often as other children;

 - Two to three grade levels behind and twice as likely to repeat a grade; and

 - Experience emotional and behavioral problems three times more than their housed peers

 - The national graduation rate for homeless children is below 25%.

 ACP works to remove these barriers.
 Our purpose is to enable client homeless children to have the same educational opportunities and advantages as other children.

 Most of our client families are working poor, and virtually all of them live well below the poverty line.
 For them, homelessness is not a way of life, but a time in their lives.
 By minimizing the impact of this difficult time on the academic progress of children, ACP contributes to the likelihood that they will be promoted each year, graduate from high school and ultimately break the cycle of poverty.

 Stability and education are the keys to solving the homeless problem here in Charlotte.
 The relationship between education and income well-documented.
 Those with more education make more money.
 For every year a child progresses through school, the likelihood of being poor and homeless as an adult decreases.

 We can pay now or pay later.
 It currently costs ACP $817 per year to serve a client homeless child.
 Compare that to the more than $60,000 per year it costs us for a child to be in our juvenile justice system or the nearly $40,000 per year it costs taxpayers to incarcerate or provide substance abuse treatment for an adult. or government.
 Helping homeless children now not only fulfills their hopes and dreams; it creates better citizens and employees for our community.